peazip/PeaZip/peazip-sources/readme.txt

 (peazip)/res/share/copying contains copying.txt (the license file for PeaZip project sources, released under LGPLv3) and third-parties directory containing thir party licenses.

-(peazip)/res/share/icons contains Windows icons (.png icons for non-Windows systems are available in batch/freedesktop_integration forlder)
+(peazip)/res/share/icons contains .ico and .png icons (more .png icons are available in batch/freedesktop_integration directory)

 (peazip)/res/share/lang path contains translations of application's text, most of which are contributed by third parties translators

-(peazip)/res/share/lang-wincontext path contains .reg files to localize app's context menus in Windows
+(peazip)/res/share/lang-wincontext path (the sole res directory intended only for Windows systems) contains .reg files to localize app's context menus in Windows

 (peazip)/res/share/presets contains preset files for PeaZip defining custom compression settings.
 Those files are editable, but user-defined custom compression settings should be saved in configuration directory consistently with PeaZip's behavior